WeiCSong/NAc_miR/README.md

 Data provided are clean miRNA expression data for all six samples.
 Behavioral tests have been published elsewhere; if you need its data, please contact corresponding author.

 Code contains only clean data analysis steps in R. Sequence data filter and alignment steps not included.
+Analysis within Cytoscape were achieved as described in paper.